Assented to 2014-12-16

 Marginal note:Approval of Governor in Council

-(3) Despite paragraphs (2)(h) and (j), CHARS may acquire or dispose of real property or immovables, and interests in real property or immovable real rights, only with the approval of the Governor in Council.
+(3) Despite paragraphs (2)(h) and (j), CHARS may acquire or dispose of real property or immovables only with the approval of the Governor in Council.

 (4) Subsection (3) does not apply to any

-(c) disposition to a public utility or a municipality of easements or servitudes or other interests in real property or immovable real rights if the disposition is necessary for the utility or municipality to carry out its activities, including the construction or maintenance of a public work.
+(b) disposition to a public utility or municipality of an easement or any other interest in real property, other than a fee simple, or of a servitude or any other immovable real right, other than the ownership of an immovable, if the disposition is necessary for the utility or municipality to carry out its activities, including the construction or maintenance of a public work.

 (2) CHARS must advise the Minister in respect of any matter that is referred to it under subsection (1).

 (3) The Minister may require CHARS to provide him or her with reports on its activities and operations, and may make such a report available to the public.

 Board of Directors

 8 (1) The organization and administration of CHARS are to be overseen by a Board of Directors consisting of nine members, including a Chairperson and a Vice-chairperson.
 The members of the Board are to be appointed by the Governor in Council to hold office on a part-time basis.